Toronto Maple Leafs: New owners and a new dynasty (1961–1971)

 From 1968 to 1970, the Maple Leafs made it to the playoffs only once.
-They lost several players to the 1967 expansion drafts, and the team was racked with dissension because of Imlach's authoritative manner, and his attempts to prevent the players from joining the newly formed Players' Association.
+They lost several players to the 1967 NHL expansion draft, and the team was racked with dissension because of Imlach's authoritative manner, and his attempts to prevent the players from joining the newly formed Players' Association.
 Imlach's management of the team was also brought into question due to some of his decisions.
 It was apparent that he was too loyal to aging players who had been with him since 1958.
 In the 1967–68 season, Mahovlich was traded to Detroit in a deal that saw the Leafs acquire Paul Henderson and Norm Ullman.
 The Leafs managed to return to the playoffs after the 1968–69 season, only to be swept by the Bruins.
 Immediately after, Stafford Smythe confronted Imlach and fired him.
 This act was not without controversy, with some older players, including Horton, declaring that, "if this team doesn't want Imlach, I guess it doesn't want me".

 The Maple Leafs completed the 1969–70 season out of the playoffs.
-With their low finish, the Leafs were able to draft Darryl Sittler at the 1970 NHL Amateur Draft.
+With their low finish, the Leafs were able to draft Darryl Sittler at the 1970 NHL amateur draft.
 The Leafs returned to the playoffs after the 1970–71 season with the addition of Sittler, as well as Bernie Parent and Jacques Plante, who were both acquired through trades during the season.
 They were eliminated in the first round against the Rangers.